kdave/git-next/README.md

 * `+rebase`: rebase using the expanded target branch name, no options to rebase are passed now, use without the execution flag and copy the command line if you need interactive rebase etc
+* `+fetch`: separate command to fetch all remotes reachable from a given target

 # Use case